top of page

 Embracing Montessori Education at Home

 Organize materials by category: practical life, sensorial, language, and math.
-Rotate activities regularly to maintain interest and challenge new skills.
+This organization helps children understand where to find what they need.
+Regularly rotating activities keeps their interest alive and challenges them to develop new skills.

 Practical Life Activities to Build Independence

-Practical life exercises help children develop coordination, concentration, and self-confidence.
+Practical life exercises are vital for developing coordination, concentration, and self-confidence.
 These tasks mimic everyday activities and teach responsibility.

-Pouring and Transferring: Use small pitchers, cups, and bowls to practice pouring water, rice, or beans.
-This improves hand-eye coordination and control.
+• Pouring and Transferring: Use small pitchers, cups, and bowls to practice pouring water, rice, or beans.
+This activity improves hand-eye coordination and control.

-Sweeping and Dusting: Provide child-sized brooms and dusters.
-Children enjoy caring for their environment and learn orderliness.
+• Sweeping and Dusting: Provide child-sized brooms and dusters.
+Children enjoy caring for their environment and learn orderliness in the process.

 Sensorial Activities to Explore the World